lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

    The net interstitial volume is zero, and in the pure ASA it is neglected all together.

 Both atomic and band parts become simpler than in full potential methods.
 Matrix elements of the potential become quite simple and reduce to a few parameters (the "potential parameters").
-The band part need only generate energy moments
+The band part need only generate the lowest three energy moments
 $$Q_0$$, $$Q_1$$, and $$Q_2$$ of the density as described below; this is sufficient for the atomic part to construct a density and make potential parameters.
 In the self-consistency cycle the atomic part takes moments and generates potential parameters; the band part takes potential parameters and generates moments.